Gary Ellerson: Professional football career

 Ellerson started his professional career as a running back in 1984 with the Memphis Showboats of the United States Football League, where he was a teammate of Reggie White.
-He re-entered the NFL Draft in 1985 and was taken in the 7th round by the Packers.
+He re-entered the NFL draft in 1985 and was taken in the seventh round by the Packers.
 He spent the 1985 and 1986 seasons in Green Bay, tying a franchise record with eight kickoff returns in a single game, before being released during training camp of the 1987 season.
 He then signed with the Lions a short time later.
 Ellerson played in 8 games with the Lions in 1987, before a knee injury effectively ended his career.

-After NFL career
+Post NFL career

 Ellerson returned to college at UW-Whitewater to complete his liberal arts degree.
 His first job outside the NFL was on the football coaching staff at Brookfield East High School in Brookfield, Wisconsin, where he was running backs coach for the 1990 season, and defensive coordinator for the 1991-94 seasons.
 He also served as vice president of Big Brothers, Big Sisters in Milwaukee, in charge of community development, shortly after his playing career came to an end.
 Ellerson entered the car business at Braeger Chevrolet in Milwaukee for five years before embarking on a sports media career.